animal-tree/Writing-stuff/Stuff15-Ongoing.md

 $\langle B \vert (B \in \Omega) \sim \mathbf{P}(B \in \Omega) \rangle$,

 though to define it as such would contradict that definition since a random variable set encompassing all random variables would have to be contained within itself, making the definition self-referentially undefined.
 This would be analogous to defining a word in a dictionary by some other words plus itself.
 Turtles-all-the-way-down is distinct from cyclicality.
 Gödel's theorem pertains to this.
-It says within a self-referential proof, [to be continued...]
+It says within a self-referential proof, [to be continued...] [but in all likelihood not]

 Can philosophy be expressed in epistemological arguments?